2193 Private Joseph Hing, 1st Battalion Hertfordshire Regiment, later M/2/176514 Army Service Corps Mechanical Transport

 A photo taken in 1928 or 1929 shows them all.

-Back row L to R: Rose, wife of Joe Jnr, holding their daughter Joan; Kit wife of Frederick; Raymond son of Rose and Joe Jnr.
+Back row L to R: Rosa, wife of Joe Jnr, holding their daughter Joan; Kit wife of Frederick; Raymond son of Rosa and Joe Jnr.

 2nd Row L to R: Minnie and Gladys Nash, daughters of Reuben Nash and Jane née Hing; Arthur Putman husband of Dorothy; Reuben Nash; Herbert Andrews and his wife Minnie née Hing; Joe Jnr; Edward Hing and his wife Daisy; Edith, wife of James Hing; Joyce their daughter; Lewis Hing.